bdjang/horizontal-bars-email-templates/README.md

 ## Background

 Using images is the most common way to display data in email templates.
-An alternative way to display data (in this case horizontal data bars) is laid out below.
-Here are some advantages of using this method of displaying data:
+One alternative way to display data is laid out below.
+Here are some advantages of using this method to display data:

-* Not all users have auto-loading images turned on in their preferred email clients.
-Data coded in HTML/CSS will be automatically display when the user opens the email.
+* Some users have turned off auto-loading images in their preferred email clients.
+Data coded in HTML/CSS will display automatically when the user open the email.
-* For email clients that allow it, hover states can add a level of interactivity to data bars in email templates.
 * Data bars coded in HTML/CSS can be more readable and customized for mobile devices.
 Data in images are not mobile responsive - they can be difficult to view on mobile devices.
+* For email clients that allow it, hover states can add a level of interactivity to data bars in email templates.

 ## Basics